ITJamm/ITJamm/README.md

 You can reach me on comsupport@whdomain.co.uk (my own domain, not a Company or Business)

 <!---
-TheNoIdeaGuy/TheNoIdeaGuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ITJamm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->